 Documentation Review: Customs officials will review the submitted Pedimento and supporting documents to ensure all information is accurate and complete.

 Inspection: The physical inspection of goods verifies that the shipment matches the details provided in the documentation.
-This can include checking the contents, packaging, and compliance with regulations.
+This may include checking the contents, packaging, and compliance with regulations.
+Container loading supervision reports can provide customs officials with additional assurance that the goods were properly secured and handled.

 Additional Checks: Depending on the nature of the goods, additional checks may be required, such as verifying compliance with health, safety, or environmental regulations.